EnesAgir-7/StudySpaceDBTools/README.md

 ## How to upload data to the studyspace aws dynamodb tables
 1. Create your data by writing the corresponding JSON.
 Use the data model templates from the file data_model_templates.md.
-You can put multiple items into one JSON, but all items belong to the same table.
-For different tables, write different files.

 2. Run your JSON through the dynamodbItemGenerator.
-The script will automatically set the id's and timestamps, such that the items become dynamodb-compliant.
+It will automatically set the id's and timestamps, such that the items become dynamodb-compliant.
 The script will output your JSON into a new file.

 3. Upload the new file to the AWS CloudShell.
 Then run the command `aws dynamodb batch-write-item --request-items file://my-table-data.json` with